shenzhou05/SRP-Chinese-Translation/VR-in-HDRP.md

 In order to turn off camera-relative rendering, modify ShaderConfig.cs and ShaderConfig.cs.hlsl to change CameraRelativeRendering and SHADEROPTIONS_CAMERA_RELATIVE_RENDERING from 1 to 0.

-MSAA is the go-to anti-aliasing solution for VR, since it is hardware accelerated and thus minimizes performance impact.
-If performance is not an issue, TAA may be enabled in PostProcessing instead.
+MSAA is the recommended anti-aliasing solution for VR because it is hardware-accelerated and anti-aliases scenes without blurring away too much detail.
+However, in scenes with many high-frequency details (like leaves or grass), the aggressive smoothing from PostProcessing's TAA may be preferred.

 ## Currently Unsupported
 The following features are not currently supported in HDRP for VR.